berkes/berkes.github.com/_posts/2012-10-01-farewell-drupal.markdown

 Drupal something as elegant and nice to work with as Rails.
-In an ever growing Drupalcommunity, I decided that my voice and code in this was only noise; especially since that community [clearly has a different idea about webdevelopment](http://buytaert.net/views-in-drupal-8) then I have.
+In an ever growing Drupalcommunity, I decided that my voice and code in this was only noise; especially since that community [clearly has a different idea about webdevelopment](http://buytaert.net/views-in-drupal-8) than I have.

 Around that time (beginning of 2009), I co-founded [Wizzlern](http://wizzlern.nl/).
 We developed training and education for Drupal.
 Training people allows you to meet professionals with lots of different backgrounds.
 People who have formal training in IT.
-People with much more in-the-field experience then I will probably ever have.
+People with much more in-the-field experience than I will probably ever have.
 And people who are critical.
 About things in Drupal.

 But developing several training-courses also required me to dive really deep into the what and the why behind things.
 I suddenly had to paint the big picture around an inconsistent and weird API, answer questions like: Why are modules so hard to find?
 How come there are so few pretty themes, compared to wordpress?
-Why is it so much harder to use then Wordpress?
+Why is it so much harder to use than Wordpress?
 Why can't we find a decent workflow to develop in a team and deploy?
 Feedback from experienced webdevelopers (in Java, Python, .net and PHP-frameworks) made me realize even more that there was something amiss for me.

 It became harder for me to defend that, harder to explain my passion for the system, its quircks and its community.
 They say, that once you have looked in the kitchen of your favorite restaurant, you never want to eat there again.
 That could be the case here.
 Or maybe it is because I am a vegetarian.